 How much does it cost to sign up for the NAIA Eligibility Center?

-• Transfer students: $150
+• Transfer students: $160

 Can I get a refund for my NAIA fee?

 In most cases, the NAIA registration fee is nonrefundable.
-But a refund will be awarded under very specific circumstances:

-• The athlete overpaid.
+• The athlete overpaid

 • The athlete created and paid for duplicate accounts